 Don’t give over-the-counter cough and cold medicines to your child unless your healthcare provider has specifically told you to do so.
 OTC cough and cold medicines have not been proved to work any better than a placebo (sweet syrup with no medicine in it).
 And they can cause serious side effects, especially in children younger than 2 years of age.

-Don’t smoke around your child.
+Don’t smoke around your child and don't allow other people to do so.
+This includes smoking in your home and car.
 Cigarette smoke can make the congestion and cough worse.

 Follow up with your child’s healthcare provider, or as directed.